kmarty/debian-cis/README.md

-# :lock: CIS Debian 9/10 Hardening
+# :lock: CIS Debian 11 Hardening  !!!
+Work In Progress !!!
+Do not use, yet!

 :tada: **News**: this project is back in the game and is from now on maintained.
 Be free to use and to report issues if you find any!